MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 - Multiple forests in a resource forest topology with Skype for Business Online and Azure Active Directory Connect

-We have diagrams and descriptions to help you determine what topology you have in your environment, or what you may need to set up prior to installing Skype for Business Server 2019.
+We have diagrams and descriptions to help you determine what topology you have in your environment, or what you may have to set up prior to installing Skype for Business Server 2019.
 To keep it simple, we're also including a key:

 ![The is a key to the icons used for Skype for Business topology diagrams.](../../SfbServer/media/cc0dbc17-cf81-4b79-bf99-4614cc6828a0.png)